As consumer tech advances, many customers now expect businesses to communicate with them in a user-oriented, tech-forward way.

 Business Profiles: Your Shop Front on WhatsApp

-WhatsApp Business also allows you to create a business profile page that provides a quick overview of your business.
+WhatsApp Business also allows you to create a business profile page that provides a quick overview of your organisation.
 Through this listing page, you can display your business’s name, location, phone number, website link, opening hours, and a list of your products and services.
 You can also include an image to serve as your profile picture.
 This can be your business’s logo or any other photograph of your choice that reflects your company, products, or services.

 Including all of this information within the app is useful for your clients as they don’t have to go hunting online for details like your business’s location or opening hours.
 It can also save you time when people ask about these details – you can simply refer them to your profile page.